UK Can Achieve Net Zero by 2050 with Accelerated Deployment of Clean Technology, New Report Finds

-A new report by Energy Systems Catapult has identified credible pathways for the 's transition to net zero by 2050 through accelerated deployment of clean technology.
+A new report by Energy Systems Catapult has identified credible pathways for the UK's transition to net zero by 2050 through accelerated deployment of clean technology.
 The Innovating to Net Zero 2024 report models four least-cost future scenarios for achieving Net Zero in 2050, highlighting innovation priorities and deployment choices for industry and government.

 In addition to mature technologies, the report highlights the need for an accelerated program of innovation in novel technologies such as small modular reactors (SMRs), long duration energy storage, and bioenergy with carbon capture and storage (BECCS).
 These technologies offer opportunities for UK clean tech innovators to capture high-value segments of the international supply chain.